 The library was Doris’ idea, and her neighbors banded together to make it happen.
 Its three tiers are nestled into the trunk of an old maple (turns out this a very popular repurposing of beloved trees).
 Many of the neighbors collaborated on the design, and it was then constructed by an architecture student at Lawrence High.

 Doris loved her neighbors, and they loved her right back.

 “She took care of everyone,” says Laurie Hart, whose house the library sits in front of.
 Doris was also an avid reader and adoring patron of Lawrence Public Library.
 For the community her life touched, there was no better way to honor her memory than establishing their library in her name.

 I know I echoed Todd Bol in saying that every Little Free Library is my favorite.
 But this is my favorite favorite.

 Many years after my first magical and lasting encounter with a Little Free Library, my husband, three children and I moved to a new neighborhood, one brimming with other young families.
 My new neighbors quickly became my friends, and by now, our Little Free Library tale should be a somewhat familiar one.

 Bob Reed constructed it from a recycled mailbox.
-His wife, Caitlin, and I painted it, had it chartered through the Little Free Library Foundation, and the whole neighborhood has had a hand in stocking it.
+His wife, Caitlin, and I painted it, and the whole neighborhood has had a hand in stocking it.
 And through our collaboration and shared desire to provide our people with access to books, my longtime dream of having a Little Free Library for myself, my children, and my community has come true.